 If conditional actions are not included, a simplified data dictionary will be produced, which leaves out conditional action details.

 By default, the system will not include child forms built for device/language optimization.
 If these are needed, check the box shown below to include Child forms.

 To export all the PDFs in visit order based on how it would look under a study subject, use the casebook view.
 This leaves out all data dictionary details and exports a single file of only the forms as they would appear in a physical visit-based binder.

-When exporting the casebook view of the scheduled visits, its important to select which visit schedule cohort is desired.
+When exporting the casebook view of the scheduled visits, it is important to select which visit schedule cohort is desired.

 Unscheduled visits and log forms must be separately exported.
-They will be exported by sequence and alphabetically.
+They will be exported in sequence and alphabetically.